auth0/docs/articles/libraries/lock-ios/v2/configuration.md

 # Lock v2 for iOS/macOS - Configuration Options

 There are numerous options to configure Lock's behavior listed below.
-In addition, there are also quite a few options available to alter Lock's appearance and style in the [Style Customization Options](/lock-ios/v2/customization) page.
+In addition, there are also quite a few options available to alter Lock's appearance and style in the [Style Customization Options](/libraries/lock-ios/v2/customization) page.

+<%= include('../_includes/_lock-version') %>

+## Configuring Lock's behavior

 Configuration options can be added to your Lock initialization using `withOptions`.